 Was named the 50th Space Wing Information Assurance Professional of the Year for a record 6 years in a row from 2005 until 2010 when he retired.
 He was the Air Force Space Command Information Assurance Professional of the Year for 2005 and the 14th Air Force Outstanding Information Assurance Program Manager of the Year for 2010.

-The term Digital Beachhead was coined by Mike in 2005 on a Military Performance Report and later used in 2008 by United States Deputy Secretary of Defense William J. Lynn III in reference to an intrusion into the Department of Defense Information Systems.
+The term Digital Beachhead was coined by Mike in 2005 on a Military Performance Report and later used in 2008 by United States Deputy Secretary of Defence William J. Lynn III in reference to an intrusion into the Department of Defence Information Systems.

 Western Governors University